Scroll to content

 The next time children took SATs was at the end of Key Stage 2 in year 6.
 These are still compulsory, and our year 6 children will need to sit them this academic year.

-This year, SATs week will be 13th -17th May 2024.These are more formal than the previous Key Stage 1 tests; they consist of written papers (in English and Maths) that are 40 to 60 minutes long and can sometimes be quite daunting for this age group.
+This year, SATs week will be 12th -15th May 2025.These are more formal than the previous Key Stage 1 tests; they consist of written papers (in English and Maths) that are 40 to 60 minutes long and can sometimes be quite daunting for this age group.
 The papers are sent away for marking and the results are returned to school in July and will be shared with you in your child's end of year report.

 SATs aren’t about passing or failing, but are used to reflect the level your child is working at.
 We don’t see them as a one-off period in the school calendar but as a part of the overall teaching your child receives throughout their whole time at primary school.
 We aim to ensure your child is as prepared as they can be to minimise any stress they may fell about the assessments.